 How Jethro Tull Found Their Sound on ‘Stand Up’

-Though it's not their first album – that would be This Was, from the year before – Stand Up represents the moment when Jethro Tull was born.
+Though it's not their first album – that would be This Was, from the year before – Stand Up represents the moment when Jethro Tull were born.
 Released on Aug.
 1, 1969, this project found Ian Anderson molding the band's sound to reflect his personal, highly original and idiosyncratic musical vision.

 Before, Anderson had collaborated more extensively with now-departed guitarist Mick Abrahams on This Was, and even had a brief partnership with Black Sabbath guitarist Tony Iommi, in early '69.
 As Anderson began to fully assert his leadership, however, Jethro Tull headed down the path towards progressive rock greatness.